Excessive Depreciation: How Insurance Companies Shortchange Your Claim and What You Can Do

 Fight Excessive Depreciation Even If You Plan to Repair

-A public adjuster may push back on excessive depreciation even when the policyholder intends to complete repairs and recover the holdback.
+A Public Adjuster may push back on excessive depreciation even when the policyholder intends to complete repairs and recover the holdback.
 Why?
 Because it is the right thing to do.
 The rules exist for a reason, and the insurance company should follow them.
 How aggressively to fight depends on the amount of money involved, the difficulty of the fight, and the homeowner’s priorities and strategy — but the principle is the same: the insurer should not be applying depreciation that violates the law, regardless of whether the holdback might eventually be recovered.

 The Legal Authority: Statutes, Regulations, Case Law, and Standards